 Students are very respectful towards each other and their teachers.
 Relationships are strong – OFSTED 2014

 Equality of opportunity for all is a key principle underlying all aspects of school life at Beaumont.
 Students with Special Educational Needs have the same right of access to Beaumont’s curriculum as all other students and wherever practicable are educated alongside their peers, receiving additional staff support and specialist help in the classroom where appropriate.
-Where needed, academic staff mentor students who might be struggling; Teaching assistants run social skills groups for vulnerable students; Links Education Support Centre, Youth Connexions and other, targeted outreach workers support vulnerable students enabling them to engage more successfully with the school community; and peer support is provided to vulnerable students through the Young Carers Group and Social Skills groups run by members of the SEN staff.
+Where needed, academic staff mentor students who might be struggling; Teaching assistants run social skills groups for vulnerable students; Links Education Support Centre, YC Hertfordshire (formerly known as Youth Connexions) and other, targeted outreach workers support vulnerable students enabling them to engage more successfully with the school community; and peer support is provided to vulnerable students through the Young Carers Group and Social Skills groups run by members of the SEN staff.
 Where parents wish students to take part in extra-curricular trips and visits and finance is an issue, the Beaumont School Association (BSA) has an Inclusion Fund from which assistance may be available.

 Our school is accessible to all and wheelchair users have access to virtually every part of the school buildings.